 2.2.5.
 Authorization Server Obtains End-User Consent/Authorization

 Once the End-User is authenticated, the Authorization Server MUST obtain an authorization decision.
-This MAY be done by presenting the End-User with a dialogue that allows the End-User to recognize what he is consenting to and obtain his consent or by establishing consent via other means (for example, via previous administrative consent).
+This MAY be done by presenting the End-User with a dialogue that allows the End-User to recognize what he is consenting to and obtain his consent or by establishing consent via conditions for processing or other means (for example, via previous administrative consent).

 The Authorization Server MUST attempt to request authorization from the End-User in the following cases: